EFForg/privacybadger/doc/DESIGN-AND-ROADMAP.md

 #### Widget Substitution

-Many social media widgets are inherently designed to combine tracking functionality and occassionally-useful functionality in a single resouce load.
+Many social media widgets are inherently designed to combine tracking and occassionally-useful functionality in a single resouce load.
 Privacy Badger aims to give the user acess to the functionality when they want it, but protection against the tracking at all other times.